 - Financial incentives for managing wildlife species, which includes but is not limited to, sale of game meat.

-- Farmers having the ability to effectively manage all wildlife species that are causing damage or putting their agricultural operation at risk.
+- Farmers having the ability to effectively manage wildlife species that are causing damage or putting their agricultural operation at risk.
 Lethal authority should be given in a timely manner, provide greatest flexibility and at low or no cost.

 - Increased access to processing as well as streamlined ability to donate game meat with options for free replacement license.